 VIA CHICAGO: 2021-2022

-During the pandemic, many painted Chicago's south side as a war zone.
+During the pandemic, many painted Chicago as a war zone.
+That narrative hasn't let up either.
 The television spoke mostly of violence and danger on the side of the city where my father's mother was born and raised, where my mother's father provided for his family as a fisherman through the 1970s, and where I was living at the time (South Shore neighborhood).